Demmette Guidry: Gospel music industry

 Guidry's activity in the Gospel Music field led him to launch his first entrepreneurial venture, YYSMAN, Inc., a faith based entertainment company responsible for overseeing the careers of gospel music artists Mary Mary, PJ Morton, Men of Standard, Darwin Hobbs, Ted & Sheri and Myron Butler & Levi all staples on the Billboard charts for Gospel.

 YYSMAN, Inc. Music World Entertainment, Sanctuary, Plc. partnership

 As a result of Guidry's success in Gospel Music, his firm YYSMAN, Inc entered into a partnership venture with Mathew Knowles and UK based entertainment company Sanctuary, Plc. to launch one of the first full service entertainment companies in the music industry.
-As the General Manager of Music World Entertainment/ Sanctuary Urban, Guidry was responsible for the day-to-day operations and a roster that included Mary J Blige, Ray J, Nelly, Floetry, Earth Wind & Fire, The O'Jays, Beyoncé, Destiny’s Child, Keith Sweat, Chaka Kahn, De La Soul, Jon B and Sunshine Anderson and several other musical artists.
+As the General Manager of Music World Entertainment/ Sanctuary Urban, Guidry was responsible for the day-to-day operations and a roster that included Mary J Blige, Ray J, Nelly, Floetry, Earth Wind & Fire, The O'Jays, Beyoncé, Destiny's Child, Keith Sweat, Chaka Khan, De La Soul, Jon B and Sunshine Anderson and several other musical artists.